CartoDB/VECNIK/NOTES.md

 - Sort items by layer, then by style. *IMPORTANT*
 - Keep style classes as reference to features. *IMPORTANT*
 - No full state changes. *IMPORTANT*
-- 2d: try to render a path over all objects with same style. *IMPORTANT*!
+- 2d: try to render a path over all objects with same style. *IMPORTANT*
 - Investigate whether condition checks vs. compilation ist faster.
 We use functions anyway..
 - Use workers for compilation if suitable.
 - Unclear, how these match to WebGL.